 The park occupies a land mass of 44,500 hectares and is located just south of Bulawayo, in the magnificent Matobo Hills, hewn from a solid granite plateau by millions of years of erosion and weathering.
 As a result the terrain is rugged and magnificent, a paradise for hikers.

 Matobo National Park is also the site of the grave of Cecil John Rhodes.
-He is buried at the summit of Malindidzimu -’hill of benevolent spirits’ – and a short walk from the parking area will lead the visitor to his grave, which is carved out of the solid granite hill and surrounded by a natural amphitheatre of massive boulders.
+He is buried at the summit of Malindidzimu - the ’hill of benevolent spirits’ – and a short walk from the parking area will lead you to his grave, which is carved out of the solid granite hill and surrounded by a natural amphitheatre of massive boulders.